ziudeso/naba-comfyui-nvidia-docker/README.md

   - **Make sure to use the `COMFY_CMDLINE_EXTRA` environment variable to pass the `--basedir` option to the tool if running the tool from within this script**
 - Run the ComfyUI WebUI.
 For the exact command run, please see the last line of `init.bash`

+If the `FORCE_CHOWN` environment variable is set to any non empty value (ex: "yes"), the script will force change directory ownership as the `comfy` user during script startup (might be slow).

 ## 2.1. docker run